 The adjuncts used to flavor pumpkin beer would technically classify it as a fruit beer (when it includes pumpkin) or a spiced beer (when spices are used alone).
 Those that include both pumpkin and spices could fall into either category.

 According to historians, pumpkin beer is nothing new.
 The original brew of pumpkins, molasses, bran, and corn malt was brewed by American colonists who couldn't afford imports from Europe.
-Deemed as a "poor man's" drink, it largely fell to the pages of history once true beer was brewed in the United States.
+It largely fell to the pages of history once true beer was brewed in the United States.
 Since the 1980s, it has been a favorite seasonal beer for craft brewers.

 The majority of pumpkin-flavored beer is simply labeled "pumpkin ale."
 This is a diverse category in itself and can be any style of ale, from pale ales to brown ales and wheat beers.
 The one thing that all pumpkin ales have in common is that they're brewed with top-fermenting ale yeast.
 The malty sweetness and aromatic qualities are a perfect base for the spice blend that's so common in pumpkin beers.